nttlevine/nttlevine.github.io/README.md

 __Scientific Research Manager__
 - LASER PULSE (within PARI-GDI): Research and Publication Work Group (RPWG) Management, Project Management, and orgnaizational research supervised by Dr. Yuehwern Yih & Pallavi Gupta

 __Recent Projects & Happenings__
--I am working with collaborators on a publication for a special issue of Development in Practice!
+- I am working with collaborators on a publication for a special issue of Development in Practice!
 - _LASER PULSE_ blog post, ["Tips for Writing Your Upcoming Report"](https://laserpulse.org/2023/09/tips-for-writing-your-upcoming-report/) published September 2023
 - [Emapthy Modeling](/empathy) the ongoing background project that is not moving very quickly.